masc-ucsc/docs/docs/pyrope/05b-statements.md

 ```

 The iterating element is copied by value, if the intention is to iterate over a
 vector or array to modify the contents, a `ref` must be used.
-Only the
+Only the element
-element is mutable, the index or key are immutable.
-The mutable for
+is mutable, the index or key are always immutable.
+The mutable for can not be
-can not be used in comprehensions.
+used in comprehensions.

 ```
 b = (1,2,3,4,5)